Sea rescue for seagull-chasing puppy

 "I was whistling for him but under the pier sounds echo around.
 He couldn't work out where I was and just kept on swimming."

-Rescuer Scott Harvey, said: "We gave him a few biscuits, he ran round the ticket office for a bit, then fell asleep."
+Rescuer Scott Harvey said: "We gave him a few biscuits, he ran round the ticket office for a bit, then fell asleep."